AssaultGroupStudio/AGS.CIT.github.io/README.md

-# AGS.CIT.github.io
-Educational project / Confucius IT academy in India offline &amp; online
+Educational project / Confucius IT academy in India / Offline and online learning